elenab/elenab.github.io/index.md

 I'm a professional developer in the tech industry since 2006, working and wearing multiple hats from C++ Programmer, Web Developer, Team Lead, iOS Mobile Developer and now full stack AI Developer.

 ### Certifications
-Dozens of certifications and courses on Udacity, Udemy, Coursera and (old)Lynda.
+Dozens of certifications and courses on Udacity, Udemy, Coursera and Lynda.
 To name a few:
 - Deep Learning Nanodegree Program, Udacity, Dec.
 2018
 - AWS Certified Solutions Architect - Associate 2018, Udemy
 - Machine Learning by Stanford University on Coursera, Mar.
 2017

 ### Volunteer Experience
-- Conference Volunteer at ConFoo.ca 2017: Registration desk, in the speaker sessions and around the conference venue.
+- Conference Volunteer at ConFoo.ca 2017: Stationed at the registration desk, in the speaker sessions and around the conference venue.
 - Mentor at MariHacks 2018: Technical consultant for teams.

 ### Contact